viniciuscva/qqespm-gs/README.md

 # QQESPM-GS: A generalized solution for the QQESPM spatio-textual query approach

-This repository contains the code implementations for the algorithms proposed in my Master's thesis.
-The algorithms aim at answering a complex type of geo-textual group query called [QQ-SPM query](https://arxiv.org/abs/2312.08992).
+This repository contains the code implementations for the algorithms proposed in the paper.
+The algorithms aim at answering a complex type of geo-textual group query called QQ-SPM query, which was initially investigated in an [existing work](https://arxiv.org/abs/2312.08992).

 The Quantitative and Qualitative Efficient Spatial Pattern Matching Generalized Solution (QQESPM-GS) is our proposed comprehensive approach for handling QQ-SPM queries efficiently across various geospatial technologies.
-QQESPM-GS consists of three primary solutions.
+Such solution is proved to surpass the query time performance of existing solution approches for such query type.
+QQESPM-GS consists of three primary solutions:

 1. QQESPM-Quadtree: an algorithm that utilizes the IL-Quadtree index, memoization techniques, and optimized join ordering to efficiently address QQ-SPM queries through a specialized approach.
 This library is an ad hoc solution and can be executed without spatial databases or backend GIR systems.
 2. QQESPM-EO: an algorithm that manages the execution of elementary spatial operations in a Geographic Information Retrieval (GIR) system to effectively solve a QQ-SPM query.
 We showcase QQESPM-EO by using the Elasticsearch as the backend for the elementary spatio-textual operations, culminating in the QQESPM-Elastic library.
 This library requires Elasticsearch as a dependency.